+ Past Events

 9 July 2019

-On the 9th of July 2019, the GMOPN project team and 5 members of the Steering Group travelled to Sheffield to attend the Ageing Better 2019 conference.
+On 9 July 2019, the GMOPN project team and 5 members of the Steering Group travelled to Sheffield to attend the Ageing Better 2019 conference.
 Not only did we have the pleasure of hearing from Ageing Better programmes from all across the country, we also had the opportunity to deliver a workshop on the topic of Older Person's Voice.
 Our workshop was really well attended and we received great feedback from delegates!
 We were particularly proud of our Steering Group members who planned and delivered the workshop.

 It was a great conference and we loved having the opportunity to hear about all the fantastic work that is happening across the country and to share ideas with other Ageing Better programmes.
 Thank you to Age Better in Sheffield for organising a great event!